In the culinary arts, the term “EGG WASH” refers to a mixture of beaten eggs and some sort of liquid brushed onto pastry dough before baking.

-In the culinary arts, the term EGG WASH refers to a mixture of beaten eggs and some sort of liquid which is brushed onto food, such as pastry, before baking to add a golden color and sheen to the cooked pastry.
+In the culinary arts, the term “EGG WASH” refers to a mixture of beaten eggs and some sort of liquid brushed onto food, such as pastry, before baking to add a golden color and sheen to the cooked pastry.

-If you want to brown without sheen, only use the egg white instead of the whole egg.
+- Variations: If you want to brown without sheen, only use the egg white instead of the whole egg.
 Click HERE to learn more about how different mixtures can do different things to your pastry.

-You can find them just about anywhere that sells kitchen utensils.
-I have even found these brushes on the grocery store aisles.
+You can find a pastry brush just about anywhere that sells kitchen utensils.
+I have even seen these brushes on the grocery store aisles.
 I prefer natural bristles over silicone pastry brushes.
 Just remember to keep your brush clean!
 Wash the brush in soapy hot water immediately after each use, so there is no threat of salmonella.

 I hope learning about an egg wash helps your pastries become appetizing and golden brown!

 - In a small bowl, add the water and egg; whisk until well incorporated.

 - Use a pastry brush to brush the egg mixture onto pastry dough.

 The Mountain Kitchen is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.